 Thanks to generous donors like you, the USF Libraries continue to make students’ dreams come true, even in the face of state budget cuts.
 With your continued support, we will foster student achievement campus-wide.

-Contact Merrell Dickey to discuss how you can make a financial contribution to our efforts, at (813) 974-1654 or email@example.com
+To discuss how you can make a financial contribution to our efforts, contact the USF Libraries Development office here or by calling (813) 974-4433 .